A+ Scholarship Program

 Missouri Bright Flight Scholarship is a merit-based program that encourages top-ranked high school seniors to attend approved Missouri post-secondary schools.
 More information and criteria may be located on the Missouri Department of Higher Education website.

 The Fast Track Workforce Incentive Grant is a new financial aid program for adults beginning with the 2019-20 academic year.
 The grant addresses workforce needs by helping adults pursue a certificate, degree, or industry-recognized credential in an area designated as high need.
 Grant recipients must maintain Missouri residency and work in Missouri for three years after graduation to prevent the grant from becoming a loan that must be repaid with interest.
+FAFSA submission is required.

 Who is Eligible?